-To take a Snapshot in VirtualBox 6.0, select your Kali VM, click on the dropdown icon next to it and select Snapshots.
+To take a Snapshot in VirtualBox, select your Kali VM, click on the dropdown icon next to it and select Snapshots.
 Click on the take icon to create a new Snapshot.
 Name it properly.

 Enable Shared Clipboard and Drag & Drop

 Enable shared Clipboard.
-It allows you to copy something like text from your Host to your Virtual Machine.
-Also, enable Drag & Drop, you can Drag & Drop files from your Host to your VM and Vice Versa, very useful.
+It allows you to copy something like text or code from your Host to your Virtual Machine.
+Also, if you enable Drag & Drop, you can Drag & Drop files from your Host to your VM and Vice Versa, which is very useful.
 Set both to Bidirectional.

 In case your Shared Clipboard stops working, I have a fix for you.